For first time buyers, getting the right first acoustic guitar comes with memories that will last a lifetime.

 - Comes with a very affordable price tag

 - Comfortable to hold and play

-- Steel strings are not the best for novice players
+- Steel strings are not the perfect for novice players

 7. Donner DAG-1C Acoustic Guitar

 The Donner DAG has a dreadnaught body and can be used for different music styles.
 It produces loud and vibrant sounds.
 The top is constructed from spruce while the back and the sides are made from mahogany which results in a rich sound.
 This guitar is designed for right handed players.

 The guitar has 20 bass frets and also comes with a gig bag, guitar capo, strings, polishing cloth, and picks.
 It also features a slim neck which makes it very comfortable to hold on your hands and play.
 A smooth finish composed of satin boosts the guitar’s resonance and features bronze strings which also boost the resonance.
 The strings feel very soft on the fingers.

 The tuning pegs of this guitar are made from an alloy and the unique design of the bridge makes it possible to easily and conveniently change the strings when need be.

 The main downside is that the strings tend to unwind easily and require a lot of tuning.